 According to Bethesda, there’s only one way to get into the Fallout 76 B.E.T.A. program and that’s to pre-order Fallout 76.
-You must be 18 years or older to participate in the program, and you will need an internet connection, and a subscription to Xbox Live or PlayStation Plus, if you are playing on one of those consoles.
+You must be 18 years or older to participate in the program, and you will need an internet connection.
+You will also need a subscription to Xbox Live or PlayStation Plus, if you are playing on one of those consoles.

 If you missed this E3 2018 gaming convention reveal, the next installment in the Fallout franchise takes an interesting turn: Multiplayer.
 We covered in our ‘Everything you need to know’ article and Fallout 76 hands-on review that the story precedes all other Fallout games as you’re one of the first individuals to step out of the Vaults after the nuclear holocaust.
 The setting is West Virginia, a world that’s four times larger than what you can explore in Fallout 4.

 Here are the prices and bundled goodies for each edition.
 Remember, all three provide access to the B.E.T.A. program and you can order them on the Bethesda site.

 - $60 = Standard Edition